Eman is a writer and an engineer. She loves to write about the benefit of natural plants and many other topics.

 It is belonging to the Asteraceae family, these aromatic herbaceous plants smell like apples or pineapple.
-Its flowers are used as an antiseptic and anti-inflammatory.
+Its flowers are used as antiseptic and anti-inflammatory.
 It can also help to calm the nerves and regulate the digestive process.
-Chamomile is used in making creams, hair products, and it can also be consumed as a tea.
+Chamomile is used in making creams, hair products, and it can also be consumed as tea.

 Lavender is native to the Mediterranean, Russia, the Arabian Peninsula, and Africa.
 It has been used both cosmetic and medicinally throughout history.
 Currently, lavender is grown all over the world, and the aromatherapy essential oils from its flowers are used in aromatherapy, gels, perfumes, baked goods, candles, cosmetics, cleansers, massage oils, powders, shampoos, soaps, and tea.
 English lavender (L. angustifolia) is the most common type of lavender.
 Its flowers are widely used because of their antiseptic, calming, and anti-spasmodic properties.

 Lavender essential oil is traditionally believed to have sedative, carminative, anti-depressant, and anti-inflammatory properties, in addition to its antimicrobial effects.

 Linden trees belong to the Tiliaceae family that consists of almost 80 species native to Europe and found in northern moderate regions.
 The 5-petaled, fragrant, yellow to white flowers are collected after the spring to dry and preserve.
 It is used to calm children and help them to sleep.

 Studies are being carried out to ensure that the flowers of this plant contribute to lowering cholesterol levels in the blood.